MatteHue808/MatteHue808.github.io/essays/classretrospective.md

 Developing this assignment was different than assignment 2 because instead of spending time writing new, unique code, I instead had to just adapt it using sessions and cookies.
 As a result, I spent more time thinking about how I wanted my cart system to work.
 Additionally, I had to be more cognizant of the UI.
 I wanted to keep the current aesthetic, but I actually spent a lot of time ruminating about how the navigation bar would look like.
 Funnily enough, I used a token maker from my other hobby: Dungeons & Dragons, to create buttons for the nav bar.

 <h2>6.
 When you ran into a problem, what did you do to address it?</h2>
 I actually did receive more help from a previous student in ITM 352.
 I also worked with Professor Port for a bit for fixing a functionality regarding the inventory.
 Much of the time though, I spent perusing the previous labs, especially the Assignment 3 code examples and the few final labs.
+One idiosyncracy I did run into was getting node-mailer to work.
+I fixed it simply by reading the documentation (duh, Matthew!)

 <h2>7.
 Describe what worked well in doing this assignment?</h2>
 Making the user data transient through cookies and sessions worked well, and I also liked how I did the design of the navigation bar.
 The cart itself worked well enough too!
 I also think that the nodemailer aspect of the assignment works as well, and I included added security measures for hawaii.edu emails as well.
 Adding different brands of products also worked too.